Trimatix/Carica/README.md

 - Preceeding comments: This functionality is 'complete' in that it functions as intended and passes all unit tests, however an issue needs to be worked aruond before the feature can be enabled: In order to disambiguate between variables and table fields, the TOML spec requires that arrays and tables be placed at the end of a document.
 Carica currently depends upon documents being rendered with variables appearing in the same order as they appear in the python config module, which is not guaranteed.
 This leads to trailing and otherwise misplaced preceeding comments.
 - Config mutation: Carica should allow for loading an existing config, changing some values, and then updating the TOML document with new values.
 This should retain all formatting from the original document, including variable ordering and any comments that are not present in the python module.
 ## Limitations
-- No support for schema management/versioning
+- No support for schema migration
 - No support for asynchronous object serializing/deserializing
 - Imperfect estimation of variables defined in python modules: Listing the variables defined within a scope is not a known feature of python, and so Carica estimates this information by iterating over the tokens in your module.
 Carica does not build an AST of your python module.